apache/bigtop/bigtop-packages/src/charm/zookeeper/layer-zookeeper/README.md

     juju show-action-output <action-id>

 ## Utilities
-This charm includes Zookeeper command line utilities that can also be used to verify that the application is running as expected.
-Check the status of the Zookeeper daemon with `zkServer.sh`:
+This charm includes ZooKeeper command line utilities that can also be used to verify that the application is running as expected.
+Check the status of the ZooKeeper daemon with `zkServer.sh`:

     juju run --application=zookeeper '/usr/lib/zookeeper/bin/zkServer.sh status'

-A successful deployment will report the service mode as either `standalone` (if only one Zookeeper unit has been deployed) or `leader` / `follower` (if a Zookeeper quorum has been formed).
+A successful deployment will report the service mode as either `standalone` (if only one zookeeper unit has been deployed) or `leader` / `follower` (if a zookeeper quorum has been formed).

 # Scaling